The Year I Turned 21

 The Year I Turned 21 is the second studio album by Nigerian singer-songwriter Ayra Starr.
-It was released through Mavin Records on 31 May 2024.
+It was released through Mavin and Republic Records on 31 May 2024.
 The album contains guest appearances from Asake, Anitta, Coco Jones, Giveon, Seyi Vibez, Rvssian, and Rauw Alejandro.
 It serves as the follow-up to her previous album, 19 & Dangerous (2021).
 The album debuted at number one in Nigeria.

 Background and release

 Ayra Starr announced the title of her second studio album, "The Year I Turned 21", on 2 May 2024, along with its cover art and tracklist.
 The album was conceived during a period of personal growth and introspection.

 In an interview with Billboard, Starr revealed that the album was inspired by her experiences navigating adulthood, love, and self-discovery.
 The album was recorded over several months in 2022 and 2023, with production credits from notable producers such as London, Johnny Drille, and P.Priime.
 Starr drew inspiration from Afrobeats, R&B, and pop to create a unique sound reflecting her artistic evolution.
 The title "The Year I Turned 21" holds personal significance, as Starr turned 21 during the recording process.
 In an interview with Uproxx, she explained that the title represents a milestone birthday that marked a turning point in her life and career.
 The album was released on 31 May 2024 through Mavin Records.
 She stated in an interview with triple J that she grew inspiration from the grief she felt about losing her father, and on how she has never touched that kind of perspective before.